-On each of the M/E banks, you can select either the dedicated color matte generator, or the signal selected on the utility bus.
-On the downstream keyer a color matte signal is automatically selected for the edge fill.
+You can select either the dedicated color matte generator, or the signal selected on the utility bus.
 There are two mattes (1 and 2) and you can also select a combination (mix) of the two; this is called a "color mix".
 The outline effect uses the key fill signal as the edge fill, and fills the interior of the key with a background.